 If you’re a writer, you’re going to spend a good bit of time on your own.
-And whilst it’s a cliche to say writers are introverts – but it’s true to say you’ve got to be comfortable enough in your own company.
+It’s a cliche to say writers are introverts – but it’s true to say you’ve got to be comfortable in your own company.
 Society isn’t exactly understanding of this though.
 So if you want to be a writer you’ll have to get used to that too.

-In general, solitude is often viewed as a ‘bad thing’ – so much so it’s used as a punishment in prison for gawds sake.
+In general, solitude is often viewed as a “bad thing”.
+I mean it’s used as a punishment in prison for gawds sake.
 Humans are social creatures (apparently), and certainly recent times have shown that people y’know, need people.
 Loners are viewed with suspicion.
 Even with all the technology we have, we still can’t peek inside anyone’s mind.
-We believe that if a person is interacting with us, we have some window into what they’re thinking.
-Someone who’s alone could be thinking anything – which is kind of why we writers like it.
-Whilst we may be naturally social animals, we all need time alone.
+So it’s only when a person is interacting with us, that we feel we have a window into who they are.
+Someone who’s alone could be thinking anything.
+Which is kind of why we need it, writer or not.

-Why?
-Well, when you’re connected twenty-four seven and have a million voices speaking at you at once, how can you possibly know what are your thoughts and what are someone else’s?
+When you’re connected to millions of voices twenty-four seven, how can you possibly know the difference between your own thoughts and someone else’s?
 Without time alone, we can’t process all the information we’re getting and end up just regurgitating other peoples words as our own.
 Your time alone helps you grow as a person, and a writer.

-Listening to the voice in your head is scary.
-Writers do it all the time – and it isn’t always fun.
+It’s fundamental for a writer to listen to themselves – but it isn’t always fun.
 What if you hear the wrong thing, something dark and gruesome that comes from inside you?
-What if you don’t hear anything at all, just watch a barrage of tumbleweeds rolling through your noggin?
-Well, that’s just the risk you’re going to have to take.
+Or what if you don’t hear anything at all, just watch a barrage of tumbleweeds rolling through your noggin?
+If you want to write, that’s a risk you’re going to have to take.
 And really that’s when you find the good stuff.